Certification

 Life Compass

 You will find that interviewed emerging potentials repeat and emphasize underlying themes, priorities, and recommendations.
 One of these is to “wake up.”
 What you wake up to are the priorities of your own unique life compass.
-It is less a “thing,” like a soul, conscience, or even intuition, than a set of priorities or an orientation point, like the North Star, by which to navigate your life.
+Your life compass is less a “thing,” like a soul, conscience, or even intuition, than a set of priorities or an orientation point, like the North Star, by which to navigate your life.
 The more that you access your life compass the more grounded and confident you will feel about yourself and your life, independent of your feelings, beliefs, or scripting.
 Your own personal goals and priorities will come to reflect those of your life compass.

 Multi-Perspectival